 Et voilà!
 In no time at all, my process interaction was transformed into a process quiz.
 If you want to open it up and look under the hood, or adapt it for your own use, download the source file here.

 Want to make your own freeform drag-and-drop quiz, but don’t have Articulate software?
-Download a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+Start a free trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.